 Self-Inquiry is a timeless and scientific approach to directly discovering for oneself who I truly am.
 In its most direct form, it points out the self-aware knowing that is knowing this experience right now.
 If one were to ask oneself, "Am I aware?", the simple knowing of the asking of the question reveals what the answer must be.
 This simple knowing which is necessary to know any experience, and without which nothing could be known to exist, essentially is what I am.
 The knowing is changeless while experiences are constantly changing.
 You can confirm this for yourself right now.
 That is why it is said to be one's essential nature.
-Recognizing that this self-aware knowing is what I am essentially and most obviously, one is free of the heaviest burden, that of believing I am a separate & temporary thing in a world of things.
+Recognizing that this self-aware knowing is what or who I am, one is free of the heaviest burden, that of believing I am a separate & temporary thing in a world of things.

-The Living Inquiries is a form of self-inquiry but its focus is not limited just to knowing who I am, although that is a common side effect.
-The Living Inquiries meet us wherever we're at, bringing into focus whatever challenges one is struggling with.
+The Living Inquiries is a form of self-inquiry but its focus is not limited just to knowing who I am, although knowing who I am is part of the process.
+The Living Inquiries meets us wherever we're at, bringing into focus whatever challenges one is struggling with.
 When used to address personal issues, this tool becomes nothing less than an incredibly powerful form of guided self-help.
 The process is natural and embodied, where the focus of attention is frequently relaxed wide open so our knowing becomes panoramic and all inclusive.
 Without a tunnel vision on our triggering story, our nervous system settles and more easily comes out of its flight/fight/freeze state.